RyanRonish/thecopernicansystem/README.md

 # thecopernicansystem
-Visualizing the Solar System aka the Copernicansystem
+Visualizing the Solar System aka the Copernican System